alexis-gee/alexis-gee.github.io/README.md

 This repository is for my personal GitHub page at [https://alexis-gee.github.io](https://alexis-gee.github.io) and I'm using it as a personal (but public) space to collect things and share my thoughts.

-In a world driven by algorithms and in walled off social silos, I'm aiming to reclaim my personal peace away from the visual noise and clutter.
-Sometimes we just need space to think.

 Notes to self because I will forget - the source template for this site is here:
 [https://github.com/academicpages/academicpages.github.io](https://github.com/academicpages/academicpages.github.io)